filecoin-project/lotus-docs/content/en/kb/sectors-renew-cmd/index.md

 areas: ["Deprecated"]
 ---

-The `lotus-miner sectors renew` command has been deprecated and removed from the CLI.
-It has been replaced by the `lotus-miner sectors extend` command.
+The `lotus-miner sectors renew` command has been deprecated, removed from the CLI, and replaced by the `lotus-miner sectors extend` command.

-The features and functionality from `lotus-miner sectors renew` has been ported over to the `lotus-miner sectors extend` command.
+Features and functionality from `lotus-miner sectors renew` have been ported over to the `lotus-miner sectors extend` command.

-You can read more about sector extension in the [chores section of the docs]({{< relref "../../storage-providers/operate/daily-chores/#extend-sectors" >}})
+Learn more about sector extension in the [chores section]({{< relref "../../storage-providers/operate/daily-chores/#extend-sectors" >}}).